hexatomic/hexatomic/README.md

 - Plugin projects are called `org.corpus_tools.hexatomic.<plugin-name>` and are stored in `/bundles/org.corpus_tools.hexatomic.<plugin-name>`.
 - Feature projects are called `org.corpus_tools.hexatomic.<feature-name>.feature` with an identifier of `org.corpus_tools.hexatomic.<feature-name>`, and are stored in `features/org.corpus_tools.hexatomic.<feature-name>`.

+### Repo documentation

+All folders that are parent folders shall contain a `README.md` file that explains the contents of the folder.